 To be clear, this guide has been developed for SEO professionals with an established understanding of the fundamentals of keyword research.
-If you are looking for a basic keyword selection guide, you can find such information on the SEMrush and MOZ blogs.
+However, if you are looking for a primary keyword selection guide, you can find such information on the SEMrush and MOZ blogs.

 Before you begin keyword research, you want to start with a large data set that can be used to whittle down your keywords based on the below data.